 Early Childhood Education

 Created in 1965, Head Start is the nation’s premier early childhood development program.
 Head Start targets the poorest children; about 900,000 children are enrolled each year.
-A recent study has shown that Head Start graduates have higher grades in numerals, language, literacy, social conduct, and physical development compared to their non-Head Start peers.
-The program received about $7 billion in federal funds in 2004.
-But federal resources do not meet the need – only about three out of every five eligible preschool children participate and only about three percent of the eligible babies and toddlers participate.
+Studies show that Head Start graduates have higher grades in numerals, language, literacy, social conduct, and physical development compared to their non-Head Start peers.

 For more information on this issue, visit CHN’s Public Policy Priorities, 2013-2014.